Today, October 31, 2017, is the 500th anniversary of Martin Luther’s publication of his 95 theses in the preamble to which he had written:

 13. If the Scriptures know nothing of denominationalism, why do we encourage people to believe that there is one denomination to which all should belong?

 14. If it can be shown that there are unusual theologies in the OT as in Judges 1:19, why might we not draw a similar conclusion about the reasons for Noah’s Flood?

-15. If the extent of the famine in Jacob’s day, though said to be worldwide, was only local, why must we conclude that Noah’s Flood, although considered at the time to be worldwide, was only local?
+15. If the extent of the famine in Jacob’s day, though said to be worldwide, was only local, why might we not conclude that Noah’s Flood, although considered at the time to be worldwide, was also local?

 16. If Ellen White’s knowledge was limited, why do we tacitly grant her authority in all areas in which she wrote?

-17. If Ellen White did not “correct” Uriah Smith in his defense of her article on the amalgamation of man and beast, and thus tacitly approve it when he was patently wrong, why should we defend her article rather than disagree with it?
+17. If Ellen White did not “correct” Uriah Smith in his defense of her article about the amalgamation of man and beast, and thus tacitly approve of it when he was patently wrong, why should we defend her article rather than disagree with it?

 18. If the cross is the accepted symbol of Christ’s atonement for our sins, why are satellite dishes more conspicuous than crosses on our church buildings?

 19. If the mutineers on HMS Bounty, when on Pitcairn Island, began religious observances east of the 180th meridian and unwittingly kept the Sabbath when they thought it was Sunday, and changed when their “error” was revealed and later reverted to Sabbath observance under Seventh-day Adventist missionary activity, why should we continue to make issues about the day in island nations near the dateline when, by local convention in the Pacific, alterations to the date line are made and accepted by the international community?